status-im/status-keycard/UX_NOTES.md

 device needs a card reader to interface with the card.

 Each card will have a uniquely generated 12-digits PUK code (used to unblock the PIN) and a unique pairing code.
-The format of the pairing code must be decided, it can be anything since in the end it will be converted to a 256-bit secret.
+The pairing code is a password which must be converted to a 256-bit secret as defined in [CLIENT_NOTES.md](CLIENT_NOTES.md).
-These codes cannot be changed.

-The initial PIN of the card is "000000" and can be changed by the user.
+The initial PIN of the card can be set to "000000" or can be chosen by the user.
 The length is always 6 digits.
 The user has 3 attempts to insert the correct PIN, after which it is blocked.
 The PIN can be reset by using the PUK.
 The user has 5 attempts to insert the correct PUK.

+PIN, PUK and pairing password can be changed at any time by the user, after authenticating with the current PIN.

 ## Application selection